-Because of its unique geographical location and its fantastic national flag carrier – Turkish Airlines, Istanbul often ends up being a stopover location between flights.
-Or some tourists, such as myself, try to see most of the country in a two-week itinerary, and find themselves with only 24 hours in Istanbul, or less.
+Because of its geographical location and its fantastic national airline, Istanbul often ends up being a stopover location between flights.
+Other visitors, such as myself, try to see most of Turkey in about two weeks, and find themselves with just one day in Istanbul.

-Visiting Istanbul in one day- Essential things to know
+Istanbul Travel Guide – Essential things to know

 How to get to Istanbul city centre from the airport